samlessheart/nextlabtest/README.md

 **Problem Set 3**

 A)
-In couple of my projects i have used Celery for automating the django tasks even in all ofthem i Have used Redis as a messagebroker. one of the reason for choosing Redis was it is lightweight, it doesn't require lots of time and effort to setup.
-Certaily as i have read on some articles it seems that Redis is not very reliable and it doesnt scale for large projects. in this instances we have choices like RabbitMQ or Kafka. which supports large scale projects and are reliable.
+In couple of my projects i have used Celery for automating the django tasks even in all of them I Have used Redis as a message broker. one of the reason for choosing Redis was, it is lightweight, it doesn't require lots of time and effort to setup.
+Certaily as i have read on some articles it seems that Redis is not very reliable and it doesn't scale for large projects. in this cases we have choices like RabbitMQ or Kafka. which supports large scale projects and are much reliable.

 B)
-Django Vs Flask,
+Django Vs Flask\
 if the application is not database driven and if it is only consist of some static pages and it contains only small logic behind it, it would be better to use flask than django, as it will be easy to setup and start project with Flask.
-While Django is good at what it does it comes with lot of things preinstalled, due to which it has little complexity to it. one of the best thing about django it comes with lot of additional things like User authentication,  sqlite databse(not recommended for production obviously) and its own ORM , which make it very easier to build a large scale website within short amount of time.
+While Django is good at what it does it comes with lot of things preinstalled, due to which it has little complexity to it. one of the best thing about django it comes with lot of additional things like User authentication, sqlite databse(not recommended for production obviously) and its own ORM, which make it very easier to build a large scale website within short amount of time.

 -----------------------------

-**Deployment Process**
+**Deployment Process**\
-(These steps are specific for "Railway.app", steps for different cloud service may vary) Requirements -
+(These steps are specific for "Railway.app", steps for different cloud service may vary)\
+Requirements -
 1) account on "github"
 2) account on "Railway.app"
-3)account on "Cloudinary" (optional, "WhiteNoise" package can be used instead of this)
+3) account on "Cloudinary" (optional, "WhiteNoise" package can be used instead of this)

 Steps -